mrkaleArduinoLib/gbj_appthingsboard/README.md

 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.

 * **Publishing period** (12 s): It is a default time period for publishing data to IoT platform.
 Real publishing period is associated with corresponding setter and getter.
-* **Period of waiting for next connection attempt** (500 ms): It is a time period, during which the system is waiting in blocking mode for next attempt to connect to IoT platform.
+* **Period of waiting for next connection attempt** (0.5 second): It is a time period, during which the system is waiting in blocking mode for next attempt to connect to IoT platform.
 The real time period between failed connection attempts can be much longer due to IoT platform timeout.
 * **Number of failed connection attempts in the connection set** (5): It is a countdown for failed connections to IoT platform at blocking waiting.
 After reaching this number of connection fails, which represents a connection set, the library starts waiting for next set, but without blocking the system.
-* **Period of waiting for next connection set** (1 min.): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
+* **Period of waiting for next connection set** (1 minute): It is a time period since recent failed connection attempt of recent connection set, during which the system is waiting in non-blocking mode for next connection set of attempts.
 * **Number of failed connection sets** (3): It is a countdown for failed connection sets to IoT platform at non-blocking waiting.
-After reaching this number of connection sets, which represents a connection cycle, the library starts waiting for reapeting another connection cycle.
+After reaching this number of connection sets, which represents a connection cycle, the library starts waiting for repeating another connection cycle.
-* **Period of waiting for next connection cycle** (5 min.): It is a time period since recent failed connection attempt of recent connection set of recent connection cycle, during which the system is waiting in non-blocking mode for next cycle of connections.
+* **Period of waiting for next connection cycle** (5 minutes): It is a time period since recent failed connection attempt of recent connection set of recent connection cycle, during which the system is waiting in non-blocking mode for next cycle of connections.

 <a id="connection"></a>